qwasium/seating-layout/README.md

 ## Configuration Files

-The application uses three main configuration files located in the `config` directory.
+The application uses three main configuration files located in the `config` directory by default.

 If each feels unclear, play around by tweaking the config and see how the output changed.